[IMAGE: SKYWARN Logo]

 [Click here for description and more photos.]

-Taken with a digital camera.
+Taken with a HP digital camera.

 NORTH-CENTRAL FLA.
 CROSS-COUNTY HAIL EVENT